 Job market in Norway

 Norway has a mixed economy, meaning the government is a significant employer alongside private enterprises.
-Some of the largest employers in Norway, include Norsk Hydro, Telenor, Orkla, Aker Solutions and Equinor.
+Some of the largest employers in Norway, include Norsk Hydro, Telenor, Orkla, Aker Solutions, and Equinor.
 Important industries in Norway are petroleum and natural gas, mining and shipbuilding, as well as fishing.

 Norway's economy has remained relatively stable and has come out strong in the face of global financial crises.
-Average earnings are high across all professions, whether it's as a teacher, accountant, architect or receptionist.
+Average earnings are high across all professions, whether it's as a teacher, accountant, architect, or receptionist.

 Finding a job in Norway

 Multinational firms are known to hire expats even if they don’t speak Norwegian.
-Otherwise, the general feeling is that expatriate employees should be able to speak the language and have some experience in the Norwegian market.
+Otherwise, the general feeling is that expat employees should be able to speak the language and have some experience in the Norwegian market.
 Expats with specific qualifications should find out if these are recognised in the country and, if not, may need to undergo some vocational training after arriving.

 Work culture in Norway